lcalain/github-final-project/README.md

-# github-final-project
+# Github Final Project

+## A Calculator for Simple Interest

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+This project is a calculator that calculates simple interest given principal, annual rate of interest, and time period in years.

-Input:
+### Input:

-   p, principal amount
+- `p`: Principal amount
-   t, time period in years
+- `t`: Time period in years
-   r, annual rate of interest
+- `r`: Annual rate of interest

-Output

-   simple interest = p*t*r
+### Output:

+Simple interest calculated using the formula: `simple interest = p * t * r`